actonmass/actonmass.org/_posts/2020-03-24-covid-19-we-cant-afford-to-wait.md

 ## What should the legislature do?

-* **✅Cash payments to residents:** HD.4945 by Rep. Gouveia & HD.4950 by Rep. Miranda would provide for cash payments to most residents in the state, helping blunt the impact of job loss, caring for sick relatives, and more.
+* **✅ Cash payments to residents:** HD.4945 by Rep. Gouveia & HD.4950 by Rep. Miranda would provide for cash payments to most residents in the state, helping blunt the impact of job loss, caring for sick relatives, and more.
 Something to get cash into people's hands urgently is needed.
 These bills both include means testing, but we would urge the legislature to not means test these payments, as it is not just families in deep poverty who are at risk.
-* **✅Eviction/foreclosure moratorium:** HD.4935 by Rep. Connolly & Rep. Honan ensures no evictions or foreclosures happen during the state of emergency.
+* **✅ Eviction/foreclosure moratorium:** HD.4935 by Rep. Connolly & Rep. Honan ensures no evictions or foreclosures happen during the state of emergency.
 (The MA Housing Court has taken some action, but there are still many people not covered by that action)
-* **✅Unemployment insurance:** HD.4958 by Rep Mark & Rep. Sabadosa to expand who is eligible for unemployment insurance to cover people like tipped workers & others.
+* **✅ Unemployment insurance:** HD.4958 by Rep Mark & Rep. Sabadosa to expand who is eligible for unemployment insurance to cover people like tipped workers & others.
-* **✅Paid Sick Time:** We must expand the current paid sick leave law to ensure all employees have an additional 15 days of paid sick time to self-isolate or care for sick relatives.
+* **✅ Paid Sick Time:** We must expand the current paid sick leave law to ensure all employees have an additional 15 days of paid sick time to self-isolate or care for sick relatives.
 No one should be forced to choose between having money for rent and taking care of their health.
-* **✅Protecting the incarcerated**: HD.4963 by Rep. Sabadosa would work to reduce the chances of a dangerous outbreak of coronavirus in the prison system by releasing people who don't pose a threat and ensuring those who remain are given access to cleaning materials.
+* **✅ Protecting the incarcerated**: HD.4963 by Rep. Sabadosa would work to reduce the chances of a dangerous outbreak of coronavirus in the prison system by releasing people who don't pose a threat and ensuring those who remain are given access to cleaning materials.
 There are already cases of Covid-19 reported in our correctional systems, we must ensure they do not spread.
-* **✅Protecting the homeless:** HD.4952 by Rep. Sabadosa  & Rep. Mark which would provide additional funding for homeless services.
+* **✅ Protecting the homeless:** HD.4952 by Rep. Sabadosa  & Rep. Mark which would provide additional funding for homeless services.
 People suffering from homelessness are especially vulnerable to the coronavirus and are often unable to self-isolate as easily as others.
-* ✅**Vote by Mail:** HD.4957 by Rep. Mark & Rep. Sabadosa to allow anyone to request an absentee ballot and mail it back, to ensure no one has to choose between voting and following social distancing protocols.
+* ✅ **Vote by Mail:** HD.4957 by Rep. Mark & Rep. Sabadosa to allow anyone to request an absentee ballot and mail it back, to ensure no one has to choose between voting and following social distancing protocols.
 (The legislature passed vote by mail for special elections, but nothing for the Sept. or Nov elections!)

 **Existing MA programs should have funding increased and ensure that vulnerable residents have access:**